AnnikenJE/assignment-webdevelopment-2024/README.md

 ## Features

-- **Farm resources** — mine metal and chop wood with randomized yields, plus a 25% chance of striking gold while mining
+- **Farm resources:** mine metal and chop wood with randomized yields, plus a 25% chance of striking gold while mining
-- **Gather your army** — buy warriors, animals, and war machines; purchases are rejected when resources run short
+- **Gather your army:** buy warriors, animals, and war machines; purchases are rejected when resources run short
-- **Your army** — browse every unit you own, filter units by name, or reset the game
+- **Your army:** browse every unit you own, filter units by name, or reset the game
-- **Persistence** — resources and units survive a page reload via `localStorage`
+- **Persistence:** resources and units survive a page reload via `localStorage`
 - Shared resource footer on every page, ES6 modules, and a custom cursor for the medieval feel

-Unit artwork is AI-generated — students were allowed to replace the assets provided by the school, so this version uses **rats instead of humans**.
+Unit artwork is AI-generated.
+Students were allowed to replace the assets provided by the school, so this version uses **rats instead of humans**.
 The remaining assets were provided as royalty-free course material by the school.

 ## Tech Stack